marionlamoureux/nifi_pseudonymisation_HoL/README.md

 ### 2.4 How to share Flows in NiFi

-The Nifi template is available under "assets" in this repository if needed.
+In NiFi user can create template that contain the flows that are in the canvas.
+At the same time, users can also import templates.
+For the purpose of this lab, there is a template un the `assets` directory in this repository

-Upload a Nifi template:
+To upload a Nifi template:
-in the Nifi Canvas UI, select the "Upload template" button in the left hand side configuration menu.!
+1. In the Nifi Canvas UI, select the "Upload template" button in the left hand side configuration menu

 ![6_nifi_upload_template](images/6_nifi_upload_template.png)

+2. There will be warnings in each of the processors as the parameters will need to be configured

 ## 3. Data Masking in Ranger and Atlas